Secret Selector: “Higher” & “The Politician” by Borealis

-By 1972 Borealis ambitiously churned out the ten song Sons of the Sea LP on Audat Records.
-Ron Hynes also released his debut album on Audat that same year, giving the label the first two all-original albums by both a solo artist, and a band in Newfoundland & Labrador history.
-Borealis holds the Audat serial number 477-9025, while Hynes holds 477-9026) Though the Borealis album may have failed to garner as significant traction on the contemporary Canadian market as Discovery; Sons of the Sea would eventually become a heavily reissued nugget of 70’s Canadian rock on the international market.
+By 1972, Borealis ambitiously churned out the ten song Sons of the Sea LP on Audat Records.
+Ron Hynes also released his debut album on Audat that same year, giving the label the first two all original albums by both a solo artist, as well as by a band, in Newfoundland & Labrador history.
+Borealis holds the Audat serial number 477-9025, while Hynes holds 477-9026.
+Though the Borealis album may have failed to garner as significant traction on the contemporary Canadian market as Discovery; Sons of the Sea would eventually become a heavily reissued nugget of 70s Canadian rock on the international market.
 The album has found itself bootlegged in Germany in 1985, reissued in the US by Void Records in 2001, and again in South Korea on Merry Go Round Records in 2005.

 Our first selection from the album is probably the most bang-on flirtation with typical psychedelic subject matter, and it may also be the province’s earliest lyrical reference to drug taking.
-“Higher” provides a stabbing organ accompaniment to a relentless description of what can only be pinned as exceptionally hallucinatory.
-From more common tropes such as “I see the colours all around my room, I see some pictures but I know not of whom”, to more hilariously Canadian anomalies such as “The Premier has a beard and long hair and that’s strange, other things I see as my mind starts to range — higher.”
+“Higher” provides a stabbing organ accompaniment to a relentless description of what can only be pinned as a hallucinatory experience, man.
+From more common tropes such as “I see the colours all around my room, I see some pictures but I know not of whom”, to one of the more hilariously Canadian anomalies such as “The Premier has a beard and long hair and that’s strange, other things I see as my mind starts to range — higher.”

 The chaps behind Borealis were, amongst a smorgasbord of other contemporary rock bands, fans of Blood, Sweat and Tears.
-This fact shines through clearly on tracks such as “The Politician” with its tinges of fusion, fuzzed leads and the ever-present pounding on the electric organ.
+This shines through clearly on tracks such as “The Politician” with tinges of jazz fusion and fuzzed leads, decorated with the ever-present pounding on the electric organ.
 It is funny to imagine these stadium rock styled songs in the small clubs of St. John’s.
 With rock n’ roll arriving fashionably late to Newfoundland by the mid sixties, Borealis wouldn’t have been too far behind the sock hops and teeny bops of the golden era of rock.
-They would have been an influential leap ahead into progressive and hard rock territory surrounded by a vast land of cover bands.
+They would have been an influential leap ahead into progressive and hard rock territory, and they stood unique amongst a vast land of cover bands.

 – Secret Selector